Skip to main content

 Foundations for Higher and Curved Noncommutative Algebraic Geometry

 The central goal of this project is to bridge between noncommutative algebraic geometry on the one hand and algebraic topology on the other hand, by laying new foundations for higher and curved noncommutative geometry.
-As a project in fundamental mathematics, societal impact should be seen in the long term, in the advancement of science as a whole.
+As a project in fundamental mathematics with links to theoretical physics, societal impact should be seen in the long term, in the advancement of science as a whole.
 Impact within mathematics is situated primarily in the fields of algebra, geometry and topology.
-The project addresses central problems in deformation theory like Deligne’s Conjecture, and has important links with theoretical physics, in particular quantum and string theory.
-In one direction, ideas from topology enhance our geometrical understanding, like in the study of higher linear topoi.
-In the other direction, geometrical concepts propel the development of new operadic tools in topology, like in the cohomological investigation of prestacks as generalised structure sheaves of spaces.
+In one direction, ideas from topology enhance our geometrical understanding, for instance in the study of higher linear categories (see (3) below).
+In the other direction, geometrical concepts propel the development of new operadic tools in topology, like our box operads inspired by prestacks (see (1) below).
+The overall objective of the project is to solve open problems in deformation theory in synergy with the development of new machinery.

-Next we describe the main progress by the team members and their collaborators.
+Next we describe the main outcomes of the project.

 A wedge decomposed into necklaces